-Imagine this – you go in for a routine procedure, but there’s a problem with the anesthesia administered or the anesthesiologist.
-You make it through the operation, but the anesthesia caused an irreversible complication.
+Imagine this: you go in for a routine procedure, but there’s a problem with the anesthesia administered or the anesthesiologist.
+You make it through the operation but with an irreversible complication.
 Who is liable?
 What is considered an error?
 Can you file a lawsuit?
-The experienced Cleveland anesthesia malpractice lawyers can help you through the chaos that comes with an unplanned anesthesia error.
-Before you file a lawsuit against an anesthesiologist, here is what you need to know and how an experienced malpractice lawyer can help.
+Experienced Cleveland anesthesia malpractice lawyers can help you through the chaos that comes with an unplanned error.
+Before you file a lawsuit against a health care professional, an experienced surgical errors attorney can help.

-An anesthesiologist is responsible for administering anesthesia.
+An anesthesiologist is responsible for administering the drug.
 They are also in charge of keeping the patient sedated during surgery.
 In addition, they will monitor vital signs and ensure everything is going smoothly.
 However, things don’t always work as intended.
 All too often, a patient faces injuries due to improper delivery of anesthesia.
-When the anesthesiologist fails to follow the safety rules in place and causes an injury or death, it is likely a case of anesthesia malpractice.
+When the anesthesiologist fails to follow the safety rules in place and causes an injury or death, an individual should retain an anesthesia malpractice attorney in Cleveland.

 Anesthesia typically is a safe way to block pain during surgery or other medical operations.
-Common side effects of anesthesia are nausea, vomiting, and a sore throat.
-However, while generally safe, having anesthesia administered poses the risk of the doctor committing an anesthesia error.
+However, while generally safe, having anesthesia administered poses the risk of the doctor committing an error.
 Errors happen when an anesthesiologist or a certified registered nurse anesthetist (CRNA) fails to follow the rules that are known in their profession and are expected to be followed to protect their patients.
-Common examples of anesthesia malpractice in Cleveland include, but are not limited to:
+Common examples injuries include, but are not limited to:

-If you or a loved one experienced one or many of these complications, it may because there was an anesthesia error during the procedure.
-A Cleveland lawyer can help with any of these anesthesia negligence cases.
+If you or a loved one experienced one or many of these complications, it may be because there was an anesthesia error during the procedure.
+A lawyer in Cleveland can help with any of these anesthesia negligence cases.

-No, there are many normal side effects people may experience after being exposed to anesthesia.
-The most common effects anesthesia has on the body includes, but is not limited to: vomiting, nausea, dry mouth, sore throat, shivering, fatigue, or a hoarse throat.
+There are many normal side effects people may experience after being exposed to anesthesia.
+The most common effects it has on the body include vomiting, nausea, dry mouth, sore throat, shivering, fatigue, or a hoarse throat.

 Occasionally, when a person undergoes anesthesia they will make up in the middle of their procedure.
-This may happen if an anesthesiologist uses too little anesthesia on a patient.
-Many times, a patient won’t remember this experience, but there are cases when someone will wake up, feel paralyzed and won’t be able to speak to let the medical professional know that they are awake.
+This may happen if an anesthesiologist uses too little on a patient.
+Many times, a patient won’t remember this experience, but there are cases when someone will wake up, feel paralyzed, and will not be able to speak to let the medical professional know that they are awake.
 Unfortunately, this could mean they are aware and even feel pain from surgery, which could result in post-traumatic stress.
-However, experiencing anesthesia awareness does not mean you have a malpractice case.
+However, experiencing awareness does not mean you have a malpractice case.

-In order for the Cleveland anesthesiologist negligence lawyers at Tittle & Perlmuter to take your case, you must have experienced a permanent or life-changing injury due to an error made by the anesthesiologist.
-If you experience anesthesia awareness, along with a catastrophic injury, then you would have a case that Tittle & Perlmuter would take on.
+In order for a lawyer to take your case, you must have experienced a permanent or life-changing injury due to an error or malpractice made by the anesthesiologist.
+If you experience anesthesia awareness, along with a catastrophic injury, then you would have a case to take on.
 Our law firm does not represent anesthesiologists.
 We only represent the victims of negligence.

-Determining whether you or a loved one is a victim of medical malpractice is difficult.
-Ultimately, an anesthesia negligence lawyer in Cleveland will need to review your case.
+An experienced local attorney must review your case.
 It is essential that they are able to show negligence on behalf of the medical professional.
-For this reason, it’s important to talk with an attorney familiar with negligence in Cleveland quickly after the injury occurs.
+For this reason, it’s important to talk with an attorney familiar with negligence in Cleveland quickly after the anesthesia injury occurs.
 It will help with the investigative process and make it more likely that you file the suit on time.

-In order to have an anesthesia negligence case in Cleveland, an attorney must be able to prove that the anesthesiologist was negligent and failed to provide the degree of care and skill that the average anesthesiologist typically would in that situation.
+In order to have a case, you must prove that the anesthesiologist was negligent and failed to provide the degree of care and skill that the average anesthesiologist typically would in that situation.

-Anesthesiologists are legally and ethically required to properly administer the anesthesia and monitor a patient throughout the duration of their procedure while they’re under anesthesia.
-Many errors fall under the list of anesthesia negligence.
+Anesthesiologists are legally and ethically required to properly administer the anesthesia and monitor a patient throughout the duration of their procedure while they’re under.
+Many errors fall under the list of negligence.
 This form of malpractice usually results from the anesthesiologist’s choice to be careless of choice to not keep up with the latest medical advancements.

 Hey folks, Allen Tittle here, Cleveland’s medical malpractice lawyer.
 A topic I’d like to discuss today is anesthesia malpractice.
 Folks, when you go to have surgery a lot of times you have to be given what’s called general anesthesia.
 That’s when you’re put asleep in order for the surgeon to carry out the operation.
 Now there are specific guidelines that an anesthesiologist must follow in order to make sure the patient is safe.
 One of those guidelines has to do with, number one you’ve got to look at the medical history of the patient.
 Specifically, you’ve got to know what allergies the patient has.
 If that patient is allergic to the specific type of anesthesia that’s going to be given, you don’t want to give that type of anesthesia.
 The other aspect is they sometimes have to monitor the patient when they’re under anesthesia.
 If not, that patient could have a lack of oxygen to the brain and suffer a brain injury.
 Folks, if you or a loved one feel that you’ve been a victim of anesthesia malpractice, please give us a call or visit our website today.
 Thank you.

-A young girl is in for the removal of her wisdom teeth, and is given general anesthesia.
-The anesthesiologist administers anesthesia improperly and then fails to monitor her breathing, which, in turn, causes lack of oxygen to the brain for too long.
-She makes it through the operation, but has permanent brain damage.
+A young girl is in for the removal of her wisdom teeth and is given general anesthesia.
+The anesthesiologist administers it improperly and then fails to monitor her breathing, which, in turn, causes a lack of oxygen to the brain for too long.
+She makes it through the operation but has permanent brain damage.

 The amount of anesthesia patients need is not a one size fits all deal; it varies widely from person to person.
-The anesthesia amount depends on age, gender, weight and height.
+The amount depends on age, gender, weight, and height.
 An anesthesiologist monitors neurological signs and brain waves to know when they’ve given the correct dosage.
 Medication mistakes are avoidable.
-When an anesthesiologist administers too much (causing an overdose) or the wrong form of anesthesia, it may be a form of malpractice.
+When an anesthesiologist administers too much (causing an overdose) or the wrong form, it may be a form of malpractice.

 A man goes into the hospital for minor surgery and anesthesia is administered.
 The anesthesiologist fails to look at the man’s allergy history and misses that the man has a known allergy to the anesthesia used in the procedure.
 During the procedure, the man has an allergic reaction, goes into anaphylactic shock, and dies.